4. Motion Planning

 Coverage paths are used in a variety of applications including painting, spraying, sanding, smoothing, or inspecting an area.
 In this section we will explore how to auto-generate coverage paths for a simple rectangle.
 More complex coverage paths over contoured surfaces are also possible.

+used to create these paths.
 You can specify the area to cover by providing:

 - An origin (the bottom-right corner).